TheIRGurus/Documentation/SOAR Installation Guides/Resilient API and App Creation.md

 	- Add Authentication information
 	- Set log file location
 	- Add Resilient Cert Location OR Set cert to not be verified
+	- If using XDR Connect, set the STOMP URL and STOMP Port

 ### Installing Docker